 Uniquely, the state of Idaho released a memo stating that the Idaho Department of Insurance “is NOT anticipating abnormally large premium increases on Plan F after 2020” in response to questions about Plan F leaving the market.
 Even people who already have Plan F in Idaho and want to switch to a different Plan F after this year should not face large rate increases.

-Medicare Plan F is discontinued in 2020.
-If you missed the deadline of December 31, 2019, you won’t be able to enroll in Plan F for the first time.
+No, Medicare Plan F was discontinued back in 2020.
 If you already have Plan F, don’t worry – you can keep your coverage.

 What is a good alternative to Plan F?